 Set Loving But Firm Boundaries

 That’s only the beginning because, during this particular crisis, our children are at home too.
 They are even harder to convince that mom and dad are “working” right now and can’t talk.
 In fact, the occasional demanding, “I need it now” phone call from your child during the day is face-to-face when you’re at home.
 Just think about those possibilities for a few minutes…

 Setting boundaries and explaining the work situation clearly with your children is one of the first considerations of working from home.
 One easy way to do this is to find a spot for your office that is off the beaten track.
 Of course, that differs from home to home, depending on your layout.
 If you’re having trouble trying to fit an office in, here are some tips from my favorite interior design website about setting up a home office.

 If you can set up a physical distance with a room divider or a quiet corner in the family room, you’re ahead of the game.
 You might even consider setting up an office in an outside structure if you have one.

 Additionally, everything I read when researching this topic also states to never work in your bedroom.
 Well, that’s the biggest room in my home where there’s privacy and access to a nice window for natural light, so that’s where I work each day.
-I believe in times like these, we need to make do with what we have.
+I believe in making do with what we have.